Distribute Power BI content to external guest users with Azure AD B2B

 There are some limitations to the B2B experience that you should be aware of:

 Guest users may already have a Power BI license that was assigned to them through their own organization.
-But “Bring your own license” doesn’t work across different Microsoft Azure clouds.
+But “Bring your own license” doesn’t work across different Microsoft Azure clouds for B2B guest users.
 A new license has to be assigned to these guest users by the provider tenant.

-New external users can be invited to the organization through Power BI sharing, permissions, and subscription experiences.
+New external users can't be invited to the organization through Power BI sharing, permissions, and subscription experiences.

 On the Home page, the “From external orgs” tab won't list content shared from other clouds.